-The successive Deliverable D2.4 will iteratively refine the RobMoSys composition structures as well as their realization in the conformant modeling tools.
+The RobMoSys composition structures as well as their realization in the conformant modeling tools have been iteratively refined in terms of coverage and conformance of the RobMoSys concepts.
 An initial software baseline has been used and improved by ITPs from the first open call round.
-These refined tools will be used by the upcoming open call 2 which will further consolidate and enrich the overall RobMoSys body-of-knowledge and tools.
+These refined tools have been used by open call 2 which led to further consolidation and enrichment of the overall RobMoSys body-of-knowledge and tools.